Skip to Content

 Illinois Low-Income Home Energy Assistance Program (LIHEAP)

-LIHEAP will begin accepting applications on October 2, 2023, through August 15, 2024, or until funds are exhausted.
+LIHEAP will begin accepting applications on October 1, 2025, through August 15, 2026, or until funding is exhausted.

 Illinois’ Low-Income Home Energy Assistance Program (LIHEAP) is designed to assist eligible households pay for their energy bills.